 - Find out about weed control and the no spray register

-- Find out about urban berms and in what circumstances we will assist
+- Find out about urban berms

-- loose chip or debris.
+- Loose chip or debris

-- overhanging trees obstructing visibility.
+- Overhanging trees obstructing visibility

-- repair of roadside furniture.
+- Repair of roadside furniture

 Please provide as much detail as possible, including if there is water involved, whether the problem could cause serious injury to a pedestrian, and the cause of damage if known.

 Auckland Transport is responsible for the cleaning of the streets and footpaths, to keep the city looking clean and tidy.
 This mainly takes place during the early hours of the morning and involves mechanically and manually sweeping the footpaths and streets, as well as collecting all the litter.
 A designated person with a hand-cart may also carry out spot-cleaning during the day.